|

 • Ground beef and pork – The combination of beef and pork gives the meatballs a richer flavor and better texture than using just one meat.
 Pork adds fat and tenderness, while beef provides structure.

-• Chili sauce – Bottled chili sauce (the tomato-based condiment, not Asian chili sauce) forms the savory base of the sauce with gentle sweetness and tang.
-It keeps the jelly from tasting too sugary.
+• Chili sauce – Bottled chili sauce (the tomato-based condiment, such as Heinz, not Asian chili sauce) forms the savory base of the sauce with gentle sweetness and tang.

 • Grape jelly – Melts into the chili sauce to create that classic, glossy sweet-and-sour coating.
 A standard concord grape jelly works perfectly here and gives the sauce its signature flavor.